Skip to main content

 Overview

 Kimberly Hassel is a sociocultural anthropologist and digital ethnographer specializing in digital culture, youth culture, diaspora, and identity in contemporary Japan.
-Her current book project, tentatively titled Intimate Solitudes and Solidarities: Digital Sociality, Youth Culture, and Identity in Contemporary Japan, examines the relationships between Social Networking Services, smartphones, and shifting notions of sociality and selfhood in Japan, especially among young people.
+Her current book project, tentatively titled Intimate Solitudes and Solidarities: Digital Sociality, Youth Culture, and Pandemic Times in Japan, examines the relationships between Social Networking Services, smartphones, and shifting notions of sociality and selfhood in Japan, especially among young people.
 Dr. Hassel’s examination of the impact of the COVID-19 pandemic on digital sociality in Japan and ethnographic methods on a broader scale has appeared in Anthropology News.
-Her research on instabae (Instagenic) culture and Instagram use among girls and young women as extensions of historical and ongoing forms of gendered socialities and worldmaking practices has been published in Mechademia.
+Her research on instabae (Instagenic) culture and Instagram use among girls and young women as extensions of historical and ongoing forms of gendered socialities and worldmaking practices has been published in Mechademia

 Current Appointments & Affiliations